OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-15.md

 ## 2 Chronicles 15:13

-and whoever would not seek the Lord God of Israel was to be put to death, whether small or great, man or woman.
+and those who did not seek the Lord God of Israel faced severe consequences, regardless of their status or gender.

 ---

 ## 2 Chronicles 15:14

-Moreover, they made an oath to the Lord with a loud voice, with shouting, with trumpets, and with horns.
+Furthermore, they made a solemn oath to the Lord with a loud voice, accompanied by shouting, trumpets, and horns.

 ---